 How To Create Custom Module In Odoo

-How To Create a Custom Module in Odoo
+How To Create or Develop a Custom Module in Odoo

-In this blog, we‘ll be focusing on how we can create a custom module in odoo.
+In this blog, we‘ll be focusing on how we can create or develop a custom module in odoo.
 Morever,we'll also discuss how we can design the view in this module.